 graduate level and elementary school teaching

 - Katy teachers graduate level education courses in service learning

 - She is currently a sixth grade teacher in Vermont

-Katy and Non-Toxic Kids have been featured in The Washington Post, the Richmond Times Dispatch, The Associated Press, USA Today, the Toronto Star, Enviroblog, the Huffington Post and on many green and educational blogs and websites.
+Katy and Non-Toxic Kids have been featured in The Washington Post, the Richmond Times Dispatch, The Associated Press, USA Today, the Toronto Star, Enviroblog, Terrain Magazine, the Huffington Post and on many green and educational blogs and websites.

 - Earthwatch Educational Fellowship Awardee